We Together: 451 and 453 Squadrons at War

 This is not a tale of fighter aces shouting “Tally-Ho” and shooting down every plane in sight.
 It is the history of a group of men who were bonded by war and their love of flying.
 451 and 453 (RAAF) Squadrons were both formed in 1941 and would both fly and fight until the end of the Second World War.
 While 451 was sent to North Africa and equipped with Hurricanes, 453 was deployed to Singapore, flying Brewster Buffalos against the Japanese.

 Later they would both join the war in Europe, flying sorties together against V2 sites and dive-bombing targets ahead of the Allied advance.
 There are moments of excitement, pain, suffering, fear, boredom and laughter.
 Many families of the pilots involved do not even know the full story of the squadron.
 This book is not just the history according to the official record, but is the history informed by all available sources.

-Now available from online bookstores, such as Book Depository, Amazon and Booktopia.
+Now available in bookstores or from online sellers, such as Book Depository, Amazon and Booktopia.

 Ready to Strike: The Spitfires and Australians of 453 (RAAF) Squadron over Normandy

 Ready to Strike is the story of the only Royal Australian Air Force squadron to operate from airfields built immediately behind the front lines of the Normandy battlefield after the landings in France of June 1944.

 453 (RAAF) Squadron was a ‘for war only’ formation.
 Ready to Strike covers the period from the Squadron’s formation in May 1941 to the end of the Normandy campaign in August 1944.